Gorn41/leidenalg/update_readme.md

 ✅ **Single Optimization Run**: Maintains consistency by capturing hierarchy from one optimization trajectory, avoiding the pitfalls of recursive clustering

-✅ **Easy Installation**: Automated build process with embedded library paths - no manual environment configuration required
+✅ **Clean Installation**: Built without AddressSanitizer - no environment variable configuration required

 ✅ **Backward Compatible**: Works with all existing `leidenalg` functionality while adding the new hierarchical capabilities